evolution-gaming/sbt-dependency-rules-plugin/README.md

 sbt buildFull
 ```

+### Compatibility

+**DO NOT BREAK BINARY AND SOURCE COMPATIBILITY!**

+Binary compatibility is checked on every build automatically, but for the source compatibility you need to watch for it
+yourself.

 ### How to Make a Release

 - Being on the up-to-date main branch, create a release tag: